 The extract in vanilla extract’s name is there because the flavor is extracted from the vanilla bean using alcohol.
 Vanilla extract is essential for many desserts and baked goods, particularly cookies and cakes.
 If you run out unexpectedly or can’t find the pure version (as opposed to the imitation version) there are some of the best vanilla extract substitutes for you to use.

 - A decent second choice: Vanilla sugar

-Your best bet: Make your own
+Your best bet: Homemade vanilla extract

 All you need to make vanilla extract are some vanilla beans and a form of alcohol.
 Note that while this is an effective substitute for the pre-made stuff, it is not a quick one as it will take time for the vanilla flavor to infuse into the alcohol.
 The good news is that the results are worth the wait.

 The type of alcohol you use is important as well.
 If you want only the flavor of the bean, opt for something with a neutral flavor like vodka.
-Other popular alcohols used to make extract include bourbon, rum and brandy but you can use tequila as well.
+Other popular alcohols used to make extract include bourbon, rum, and brandy, but you can use tequila as well.